HidriHouwaida/AI-Projects/NumpyDataJourney/README.md

 * numpy.ndim  : Returns the number of dimensions of the array
 * numpy.size  : Returns the total number of elements in the array
 ### Manipulate Arrays
+#### Array Stacking Operations
+* Horizontal Stacking : The np.hstack((array1, array2)) function concatenates arrays horizontally (column-wise).
+Arrays must have the same number of rows.
+* Vertical Stacking: The np.vstack((array1, array2)) function concatenates arrays vertically (row-wise).
+Arrays must have the same number of columns.
+* The np.concatenate() function provides a versatile way to join arrays along an existing axis, offering more control than hstack and vstack.